engineerbaz/AWS-Cloud-Knowledge/04_AWS_Services_Intro_3.md

 # Pinpoint
 - makes easy to engage customers by tracking the way in which they interact with Applications
-- A targeted push Notification and mobilr engagement
+- A targeted push Notification and mobile engagement

 ## SES
 - Simple Email service